aneme1038/group-project-2/README.md

 * Database initialization
 The database as mentioned has a single table with an Id, Username, Avatar, Body, and Game Title(name).
 This was initialized prior to making any requests to the API.

-* Deployment instructions
-This application is currently deployed via heroku at the following url: